troyjlee/TrafficSignClassifier/writeup.md

 ### Data Set Summary & Exploration

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the third code cell of the notebook.
+**Note:** all cell numbers refer to the html version of the notebook.

 * The size of training set is 34799
 * The size of test set is 12630